-Improving clinical outcomes, reducing dosage and controlling costs through advanced X-ray Imaging Systems
+Improving clinical outcomes, reducing dosage and controlling costs through advanced Imaging Systems

 The agenda is structured to address specific patient group scenarios in oncological imaging for diagnosis/prognosis and treatment.

 By bringing together medical professionals and the imaging technology supply chain, and with that perspectives across the clinical, technical and academic community, the audience will gain a better understanding of the challenges and capabilities of today’s advanced medical imagers.

 Electronic imaging systems are playing an increasing role at all levels of clinical operation.
 From capsule endoscopy to the most advanced PET or MRI scanners, digital imaging is providing healthcare professionals with more and more information to aid with diagnosis and surgery.
 However, digital imaging is still at a relative infancy in many of these applications and opportunities for technology developers and the end users of imaging technology are rare.
 Cancer detection is one specific area where imaging can provide life-saving support for diagnosis and treatment, and further advances in this field stand to improve patient outcomes many years into the future.

 Delivered via a series of insightful presentations, interactive panel discussions, and extensive networking, all attendees leave these events with a clearer understanding of cancer detection & treatment medical imaging technology and connections to help them maximise the benefits of this advanced technology.